Public Awareness & Advocacy

 Cultural Heritage & Equity

 Awareness is most effective when it reflects the cultures and communities it intends to serve.
 Observances like Hispanic Heritage Month and Black History Month are opportunities to elevate trusted voices, surface community-led solutions, and connect oral health to broader goals like economic mobility, education, and healthy aging.
-Tailor messages with community partners, use inclusive images and stories, and link audiences to practical resources—coverage options, screening locations, or caregiving tips.
+Tailor messages with community partners, use inclusive images and stories, and link audiences to practical resources such as coverage options, screening locations, or caregiving tips.

 On this hub you’ll find stories that honor identity and experience while advancing public health oral care policy—an equity-first approach that builds trust and participation over time.